 - Any Seafood Watch program participants in HER Helmet Thursdays?
 You bet!
 See “Bike for Sustainable Seafood.”

 - Any places on the Monterey wharfs?
-Yes, all three City of Monterey wharfs have HER Helmet Thursdays spots.
-Wharf II is unanimous, and there are also participants on Wharf I and the Coast Guard Pier.
+Yes, Wharf II is unanimous, and there are also participants on Wharf I.

 - What’s in the “E”/Education/Entertainment” category?
 The “E” category is flexibly defined–anything that may be considered educational or entertaining.
 Among participants are such things as art, literary, and children’s museums; whale watching; concert venues; spas; and a few surprises!
 For example, there’s a photo shop that touts how educational and entertaining their photography is, and a family chiropractic practice that asked to be part of the fun–they said they educate their patients on healthy living!
 Questions?
 Please contact Mari.

 - We’re going to the Steinbeck Center.
 Any places in Salinas?
 You bet!
 The National Steinbeck Center and the Steinbeck House are both HER Helmet Thursdays participants, but that’s just the start.
 You’ll also find Salinas lodging, dining, theater, and spa services in the HER Helmet Thursdays project.
 Check out the Bicycling Salinas section of this site.